jsonquerylang/jsonquery/reference/functions.md

 ## divide (`/`)

 Divide two or more values.
-The operator is left associative.
+The operator evaluated left-to-right (left associative).

 ```text
 a / b